litterat/litterat/100DaysOfCode.md

 Continued on today with working out the gradle build system to work nicely with testing and eclipse.
 All maven publishing has been disabled until more of the library is complete and tested.
 Both "gradle test" and "gradle eclipse" are both producing the correct output.

 Adding gradlew gradle wrapper and configuring [BuildKite](https://buildkite.com) as a continuous integration pipeline.
+Also added jacoco coverage to the build.
+Not sure how or if it is possible to make coverage report visible in BuildKite.

 ## Day 10 - December 20 - Continue with Array bridges